Alternative methods of read-joining in QIIME 2¶

 Next, use the

 q2-vsearch plugin to join the

-qiime vsearch join-pairs \ --i-demultiplexed-seqs demux.qza \ --o-joined-sequences demux-joined.qza
+qiime vsearch merge-pairs \ --i-demultiplexed-seqs demux.qza \ --o-merged-sequences demux-joined.qza

 Viewing a summary of joined data with read quality¶